SuperSmayMCM/VoicemailEmailBot/README.md

 - host: The address of your FTP server (eg. 10.100.1.2)
 - user: Your FTP username
 - password: Your FTP password
 - base_path: The path to search for voicemail mailbox folders in.
-For a Mitel MiVoice Buinsess PBX, this should be `/vmail/d/vm/grp`.
+For a Mitel MiVoice Business PBX, this should be `/vmail/d/vm/grp`.

 ### O365
 - client_id: The client ID of your Microsoft Entra application